aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 Instead of coming up with complicated locking mechanisms, wrap large common data structures within their own statecharts and copy smaller payloads into named tuples.
-A named tuple is immutable, so you won't accidentally short yourself in the foot by accidentally creating a global variable.
+A named tuple is immutable, so you won't accidentally shoot yourself in the foot by accidentally creating a global variable.
 You can draw your payloads into your statecharts like this: